chhetribsurya/histone-TSS-profile/README.md

 # histone-TSS-profile
-H1-Occupancy or peak signal profile around the TSS regions
+H1-variant occupancy/histone signal or other peaks profile around the TSS regions